-- Independently decides within budgetary limitations the amount of subordinate merit increases, determines who will be selected for promotional opportunity and decides which positions to recommend for reclassification OR makes recommendations on these actions to a higher level manager, who customarily gives substantial weight to the recommendation.
+- Independently decides within budgetary limitations the amount of subordinate merit increases, determines who will be selected for a promotional opportunity, and decides which positions to recommend for reclassification OR makes recommendations on these actions to a higher-level manager, who customarily gives substantial weight to the recommendation.

 - Has independent authority to issue written warnings and suspensions OR independently determines what discipline (including dismissal) should be imposed on a subordinate and submits and/or recommends the same for review and/or approval to a higher-level manager, who customarily gives substantial weight to the supervisor's recommendation.

 - Has independent authority to resolve grievances or complaints OR independently formulates a resolution to a grievance or complaint and submits the proposed resolution to a higher-level manager, who customarily approves the proposed resolution.

 Usually, work leaders spend a substantial portion of their time performing work identical to that assigned to their subordinates who are exclusively represented employees.
 A work leader typically:

 - Distributes work to subordinates according to directions from a higher-level supervisor or follows past practice in distributing work.